docker-archive/docker-registry/README.md

 ### The fast way:

 ```
-docker run -p 5000 registry
+docker run -p 5000:5000 registry
 ```

-NOTE: The container will try to allocate the port 5000 by default, if the port is already taken, find out which one has been taken by running "docker ps"
+NOTE: The container will try to allocate the port 5000.
+If the port is already taken, find out which container is already using it by running "docker ps"

 ### The old way: